Khizar Hayat Tiwana: Entry into politics

 Tiwana was elected to the Punjab Legislative Assembly in 1937.
 He immediately joined the cabinet of Sir Sikandar Hayat Khan as Minister of Public Works and Local Self Government.
 Tiwana lacked public speaking skills and administrative experience and obtained the position largely through his father's reputation and the standing of his family.
 Despite this, he became a trusted member of the cabinet and was entrusted with the home portfolio responsible for dealing with the police and law and order.
 At the outbreak of the Second World War he had been placed in charge of the Manpower Committee of the Punjab War Board and the Civil Defence Departments.
 In 1940 he was responsible for handling the Unionist Party's dealings with the Allama Mashriqi and for arranging security at the All-India Muslim League sessions in Lahore.

+In his native constituency, he engaged in political rivalry with Nawab Muhammad Hayat Qureshi, a prominent supporter of Jinnah and the incumbent President of the All India Muslim League for Shahpur District.
+Sir Allah Buksh Tiwana was a relative and close political advisor to Sir Khizar Hayat.

 His achievements included overseeing reform of the panchayat system by extending their administrative, fiscal and judicial functions, and ensuring improvements to infrastructure and irrigation networks.
-He steadfastly supported the Unionist pro-agricultural policies, and sympathised with their endeavours to promote communal harmony.
+He steadfastly supported pro-unionist agrarian policies, and sympathized with their efforts to promote communal harmony.